plblum/jivs/planning/Planning Jivs-DOM.md

 PLB: Q03 I'm wondering if we have an interface for an Aria class with one public function, `apply(element, role, validationState)`, and a standard implementation.
 This class can be a service.
 We may have an abstract base class and concrete implementation, inviting users to rework its ARIA support as needed.

-## S18 Callback integration and services
+## S18 Dispatcher service and callback attachment

 The engine configuration receives callbacks before `ValueHostsManager` is constructed: